Eating out at Local Pubs and Cafes

 So much choice, it’s going to be tough to make a decision where to eat out if you are only staying for a short while.

 The closest pub, that can be walked to, is The Rising Sun.
-They are not currently serving food but the beer is worth the walk.
+Serving good pub grub six nights a week Monday – Saturday, and a really great Sunday roast.
+The beer is worth the walk alone.
 You do need good knees to take the shortest route down to it and lots of puff, or at least five pints to get back up.
-It doesn’t get a lot better than the Rising Sun for a selection of largely local real ales!
+It doesn’t get a lot better than the Rising Sun for a selection of largely local, Cornish real ales!
+There is also a car park behind the pub!

 The White Hart, in Chilsworthy, is a really traditional and friendly ‘local’, which is just 5 minutes away by car.
 The beer is fantastic, so much they are in Camra’s Real Ale guide.
-Even better, the pub was awarded Camra’s Best Pub in Cornwall award for two years running!
-Run by Amy and Ian, you will always get a warm welcome.
+Even better, the pub has been awarded Camra‘s Best Pub in Cornwall for three years running!
+Run by Ian and his friendly team, you will always get a warm welcome.

-Even before this appointment though, Amy was working with Tom Kerridge, the famous chef and broadcaster, on his programme about the loss of the great British pub.
+Some of you will recognise this pub as one of the four pubs that Tom Kerridge, the famous chef and broadcaster, filmed on his programme about the loss of the great British pub.

-We have also found the Royal Inn, at Horsebridge, provides consistently excellent pub food, and a warm welcome from Paul, which is about 15 minutes away by car.
+We have also found the Royal Inn, at Horsebridge, provides consistently excellent pub food, and is about 15 minutes away by car.

 About the same distance away but towards Saltash the Who’d of Thought It has been enjoyed by guests.